MouYongli/DeepSC/README.md

 ### Data Preprocessing

 After downloading the datasets, the data are stored in the `data/cellxgene/raw` and `data/3ca/raw` folders.
 Then we need to preprocess the data:
-- Get the common genes between the datasets.
+- Normalize and standardize gene names using the HGNC database to generate a gene mapping file.
-- Filter the datasets to only include the common genes.
+- Map raw gene names in the dataset to standardized symbols based on the mapping file.
-- Merge the datasets into a single dataset.
+- Normalize gene expression values with log1p transformation.
-- Save the merged dataset to the `data/cellxgene/merged` and `data/3ca/merged` folders.
+- Shuffle the dataset at the sample level for unbiased training.

-TODO:
-- [ ] 添加对Preprocess脚本的描述，修改上述的描述。

 To preprocess the data, please refer to the [scripts/data/preprocessing](./scripts/data/preprocessing) folder and follow the instructions in [README.md](./scripts/data/preprocessing/README.md).